Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Experimental Evaluation

 Figure~\ref{fig:flow_trajectory} visualizes the transport induced by the learned vector field.
 Samples drawn from the isotropic Gaussian base distribution are smoothly transformed over time into the multimodal posterior structure, confirming that the model learns a continuous deformation that respects the topology of the target distribution.

 \paragraph{Computational efficiency.} In addition to capturing complex posterior geometry, the amortized flow provides substantial computational benefits.
-Posterior samples are generated in $0.82$ seconds per task, compared to $2.76$ seconds for the MCMC baseline, illustrating the advantage of amortized inference in repeated-task settings.
+Posterior samples are generated in $0.82$ seconds per task, compared to $2.76$ seconds for the MCMC baseline.
+Although the MCMC approximation is marginally closer to the true posterior according to these divergence measures, the differences are relatively small.
+In contrast, the amortized flow provides posterior samples through a single forward pass after training, resulting in substantially lower computational cost than running an MCMC algorithm for each new dataset.